 - 20. Schools may allow the parent/carer to continue to access the extended hours on a fee paying basis but are not obliged to.
 Fee paid hours do not count towards a school's PAN. - 21.
-Nursery Schools may offer funded full time (25 hour) places for Reception children on their roll but are not obliged to.
-DfE funding for this is being discontinued at the end of March 2019, and any children remaining on roll in April 19 will thereafter be funded only for the universal 15 hours or extended entitlement where appropriate.
-Nursery Schools should advise parents/carers who may be affected when confirming a 25 hour funded place. - 22.
-Any complaint about the operation of this admissions policy, for example in the case of a particular child who has been refused admission, should be directed to the Head of the Nursery School in the first instance and then to the Admissions & Transport Services Manager. - 23.
+Any complaint about the operation of this admissions policy, for example in the case of a particular child who has been refused admission, should be directed to the Head of the Nursery School in the first instance and then to the Admissions & Transport Services Manager. - 22.
 There is no statutory right of appeal.